micmejia/bible-dump/AMPC/Revelation/Rev 7.md

-After this I saw four angels stationed at the four corners of the earth, [^a]firmly holding back the four winds of the earth so that no wind should blow on the earth or sea or upon any tree.
+After this I saw four angels stationed at the four corners of the earth, firmly holding back the four winds of the earth so that no wind should blow on the earth or sea or upon any tree.